 The Pillar Point Bluff is a 220-acre bluff top park (Figure 2)that is owned and operated by Parks.
 There is a 3.1-mile trail network on the bluffs that is part of the California Coastal Trail network.
-ESHAs that occur within the park include seasonal wetlands, and perennial ponds, beaches, and tidal open water.
+ESHAs that occur within the park include seasonal wetlands, perennial ponds, beaches, and tidal open water.
 The Pillar Point Bluff is bordered along the western edge by the Pacific Ocean and protected tidepools of the Fitzgerald Marine Reserve.
 Half Moon Bay Airport borders the park along the eastern edge.
 The lands to the north and south of the park are mixed commercial and residential use areas.
 The tide pools at Fitzgerald Marine Reserve and the wetlands of Pillar Point Marsh are also considered by the California Coastal Commission (CCC) and the San Mateo County Local Coastal Plan (LCP) to be ESHAs.
-However, these areas are not part of the Pilot Program and dogs are not allowed to recreate in these areas.

 Quarry Park is a 577-acre community park (Figure 3) that is located on a eucalyptus forested, coast facing hillside and contains hiking trails, playground areas, a picnic area, a community garden, and open grassy areas.
 ESHAs in the park include central coast arroyo willow riparian scrub, perennial ponds, ephemeral streams, intermittent streams, perennial streams, and potential seasonal wetlands.
 The unincorporated community of El Granada comprises the park's western and southern borders.
 Rancho Corral de Tierra, a 4,000-acre natural area is part of the Golden Gate National Recreation Area completes the northern border.
 The unincorporated communities of Miramar and El Granada and open lands associated with it are along the Park's southern borders.